sproutfund/website_evergreen/program/community-connections.md

       - title: "<em>Making the Connections</em> Book"
         image: "/photos/programs/community-connections/making-the-connections-book.jpg"
-        description: "Working with author Justin Hopper and a team of local photographers, Sprout collected the stories and images of Community Connections in a final book published in 2009."
+        description: "Working with author Justin Hopper and a team of local photographers, Sprout collected the stories and images of Community Connections in a commemorative book published in 2009."
         link: "local://downloads/community-connections/Making-the-Connections_by-Justin-Hopper_final.pdf"